cesilko1/MPL3115A2_MicroPython/README.md

-# This is a ESP32 Micropython library for the MPL3115A2 Altimeter
+# This is a Micropython library for the MPL3115A2 Altimeter

 ## HOW TO USE THIS LIBRARY
 ---

-On the ESP32 pin 21 is SDA and pin 22 is SCL
+iclude library

+    from mpl3115a2 import MPL3115A2

 Create the MPL object in altitude mode (mode 0)